UbiCastTeam/mediaserver-client/README.md

 A python3 reference implementation of an UbiCast MediaServer API client.

-## Important!
+## Important

-This version of the client requires MediaServer >= 8.2.0.

-Use the branch named stable to interact with production servers.
+For production use, it is recommended to use the branch named "stable".
 The master branch is used for development.

 ## Examples